asynts/learn-zig/notes/0001_small-questions.md

 -   How to test if something is an error without checking for explicit error?

+-   In the standard library there are a ton of functions that end in `*Z`.
+    What are these functions used for?

 ### Closed

 -   Question: What are the general naming conventions for `snake_case` and `camelCase`?